better-internet/radworks-grants/docs/grants_proposal_discussion.md

 Radicle is currently run by a couple dozen core members.

-The Radicle Grants Program will be a major towards progressive decentralization.
+The Radworks Grants Program will be a major towards progressive decentralization.

 The reasoning behind starting a grants program is to add structure, process, and automation to the onboarding of new contributors, all of which is powered by Radicle's software itself.
 This will help us put our best foot forward in decentralizing Radicle.